ehmicky/nve/README.md

 The first time `nve` is run with a new `VERSION`, the Node binary is downloaded under the hood.
 This initially takes few seconds.
 However subsequent runs are [almost instantaneous](#benchmarks).

+`COMMAND` can be omitted in order to cache that initial download without executing any commands.

 ## Options